-You can look in the Course Catalog to see which courses are being offered in a given semester.
+Have a look at the Course Catalog to see which courses are being offered in a given semester.

 1.2.3 Elective Courses (Concentrations)

 You will choose your elective courses from two concentration areas.

 One of your chosen concentration areas has to be a technical area, the other one a computer science area.